ezhou7/repm/README.md

 Research Package Manager
 =========

-This package is a small package manager to help more easily setup and manage your research projects.
+This package is a lightweight package manager to help setup and manage your research projects.

-Right now, this is not even alpha version, but it is able to setup a new research package in no time.

 To get started, make sure you have Python 3.7 installed.